-For an idea on how puppies are tested in terms of their temperament, watch this YouTube video presented by Canine Coaching.
+For an idea of how puppies are tested in terms of their temperament, watch this YouTube video presented by Canine Coaching.

-Some breeders perform a series of small challenges such as the ones shown in order to gauge the personality and temperament of the litter.
+Some breeders perform a series of small challenges, such as the ones shown to gauge the litter’s personality and temperament.

 The temperament of the Labrador has been highly influenced by its original job.
-Working alongside fishermen for the duration of the day made this dog a lovable, hardworking partner who was eager to please.
+Working alongside fishermen for the day made this dog a lovable, hardworking partner who was eager to please.